logandauria/MachineLearning/KaggleChallenges/titanic/README.md

 the initial dataset can be viewed in the file "train.csv"
 the resulting decision tree can be viewed in the file "tree.png"

+## How to run
+the program needs to be run in an environment including pandas, sklearn, numpy, and matplotlib it does not accept any command line arguments and can be run as:
+    python tree_learn.py

 ## Data Cleaning Implementation
 Data was necessary because sklearn's decision tree function only accepts nominal values.
 Many of the data fields contained Strings that needed to be adjusted.
 Here is a list of adjustments I made to the data

 I kept the name feature as is, because I did not feel I could get any extra information off of unique strings when age and gender were already accounted for.
 I changed ticket information if it contained any letters to be at a hundredths place corresponding with the letter (A=100,O=200, etc)